 Lisa Jackson is Apple's Vice President of Environment, Policy, and Social Initiatives.
 She joined the company in 2013, months after resigning from her position as EPA Administrator in the Obama administration.
 She is the first African American to have held that position.

 Laurene Powell Jobs was married to Steve Jobs from 1991 until he died in 2011.
 Currently, she boasts a net worth of over $21 billion and sits on the board of many influential organizations, including Stanford University.
 She also founded the Emerson Collective, an organization that attempts to spur social change through entrepreneurship.

 Jony Ive was Apple's design lead for over 20 years.
 He is directly responsible for product designs like the iMac G3, iPod, iPhone, and basically anything built in Apple after 1997.

 He left the company after completing work on Apple Park to start a consultation company named LoveFrom.
 The company worked with Apple as a client until 2022.
 His most recent Apple-related work is on the Steve Jobs archive.

 Ming-Chi Kuo is a renowned Apple analyst with over ten years of experience reporting on Apple with data from the supply chain.
 Kuo's reports feed much of what we learn about upcoming products, delays, and potential price points.

-Katy Huberty is a 20-year veteran of financial-services company Morgan Stanley.
-She is the firm's leader in analyzing tech stocks, including Apple.
-She is often bullish on Apple, unafraid to buck the consensus when necessary.
+Katy Huberty is a 20-year veteran of the financial services company Morgan Stanley.
+She was the firm's leader in analyzing tech stocks, including Apple, but is no longer performing that role.
+She was often bullish on Apple, unafraid to buck the consensus when necessary.